June 15, 2020-Update on how the clinic is currently operating:

 If you are over 60 please consider completing a "Goals of Care" (Green sleeve).
 This can be done by telephone consultation.
 Information on Goals of Care ("Green Sleeves") can be found at:

-Any non-essential appointments such as yearly check ups (complete medicals), insurance forms, are NOT being booked at this time.
-Call back after May 30th to ask about booking.
+Any non-essential appointments such as yearly check ups (complete medicals), are starting to be re-booked at this time, please discuss this with the nursing staff to book.

-We are are taking appointments for Driver's Medicals again, please book with your regular family physician.
+Appointments for Driver's Medicals are available again, please book with your own family physician.

 The Doctors are dedicated to making sure you have the health care you need in the community at this time.
 We have several options available: